DevExpress-Examples/out-of-maintenance-how-to-bind-a-buttonedit-buttons-to-a-collection-in-a-view-model-t328449/Readme.md

 <!-- default file list end -->
 # How to: Bind a ButtonEdit buttons to a collection in a view model

-This example shows how to create <strong>ButtonEdit</strong> buttons based on a collection in a view model and define the button appearance using the <strong>DataTemplate</strong> and <strong>DataTemplateSelector</strong> classes.</p>
+This example shows how to generate **ButtonEdit** buttons based on a collection in a view model by binding the [ButtonsSource](https://documentation.devexpress.com/WPF/DevExpress.Xpf.Editors.ButtonEdit.ButtonsSource.property) property and specifying a custom [ButtonTemplate](https://documentation.devexpress.com/WPF/DevExpress.Xpf.Editors.ButtonEdit.ButtonTemplate.property).

-### Description

-This is done by binding the [ButtonsSource](https://documentation.devexpress.com/WPF/DevExpress.Xpf.Editors.ButtonEdit.ButtonsSource.property) property and specifying a custom [ButtonTemplate](https://documentation.devexpress.com/WPF/DevExpress.Xpf.Editors.ButtonEdit.ButtonTemplate.property).